-Prospective parents and pupils are most welcome to book an appointment with the College and learn more about the outstanding education that we deliver.
-Please contact Admissions.
+Prospective parents and pupils are most welcome to book an appointment to visit the College and learn more about the outstanding education that we deliver.
+For those who reside outside of Johor State, the College can assist prospective parents with gaining authority to travel.

 Covid-19 Stay Safe Measures